insideout10/wordlift-docs/docs/faq.rst

 Why do I get 404 error on pages linked by WordLift?
 _____________

 WordPress is a powerful CMS.
 Nevertheless, in some cases, posts or pages newly created might return a *scary* **404 Error**.
 Pages created with WordLift are not an exception and you might end up in a situation where WordLift is creating links to pages that *apparently* do not exist.
 Don't worry this is a well-known WordPress issue and it can be easily fixed.
-Head into the dashbord of your website, click *Settings* » *Permalinks* and than press the *Save Changes* button.
-WordPress will re-generate all permalinks and the error will be fixed.
+Head into the dashboard of your website, click *Settings* » *Permalinks* and than press the *Save Changes* button.
+WordPress will re-generate all the permalinks and the error will be fixed.

 .. image:: /images/wordlift-updatepermalinks.png

-Read `this article <http://www.wpbeginner.com/wp-tutorials/how-to-fix-wordpress-posts-returning-404-error/>`_ to learn more about this issue.
+Read `this article <http://www.wpbeginner.com/wp-tutorials/how-to-fix-wordpress-posts-returning-404-error/>`_ to learn more about this issue from the WPbeginner website.

 What are the datasets WordLift uses for named entity recognition?
 _____________